A great map commanded the room. A gridded realm of canvas and ink stretched over continental furniture.

 Before him, the eidolon jerked its sword up.
 The Knight struck as soon as it did, expecting a faint.
 It wasn't a feint.

 The eidolon struck down, overhead.
 As the Knight's hammer bit again into his foe, the eidolon's great blade cracked deep into the mechanisms of his back.

 There was a shattering of steel, a crack like a whip and a thunderbolt combined.
-Hundreds of yards of alloy hairspring exploded, shattered and sinuous, from their housing in the Knight's armor, tore chunks of steel plate, flesh, and mechanism with them.
-The armored man was thrown up and into his foe, who swatted him limp from the air with a counterswing.
+Hundreds of yards of alloy hairspring exploded, shattered and sinuous, from their housing in the Knight's armor, tore chunks of steel plate, flesh, and mechanism within them.
+The armored man was thrown up and into his foe, who swatted him limp from the air with a counter-swing.

-From the arch, the squires cried out in dismay, watched the wiry, wrought-iron giant bend over their motionless knight; his chest-plates now caved, his armor ruined.
+From the arch, the squires cried out in dismay, watched as the wrought-iron giant bore down over their motionless knight; his chest-plates now caved, his armor ruined.
 They watched as it seized him one-handed by the helm, and, with shock, dragged him, limp and grinding to the arch.
 They scampered back, watched the eidolon deposit their charge within reach.
 At that, it stopped.

 Slow, bleeding, the eidolon resumed its throne.
 Rasping, battered, it bowed its helm, set to waiting.

 Waiting, to perform again the task for which it was made.